-- Attend class, take notes and sketch the relevant diagrams. - Re-write your lecture notes as soon as possible after class.
-This will allow you to fill in the details still fresh in your memory, and prepare questions for the next time the class meets. - Complete the work and meet the learning goals each week. - Carefully study the diagrams you have made and those given in the virtual class.
+- Attend class, take notes and sketch the relevant diagrams. - Review This will allow you to fill in the details still fresh in your memory, and prepare questions for the next time the class meets. - Complete the work and meet the learning goals each week. - Carefully study the diagrams you have made and those given in the virtual class.